ThanakornJP/Investment/option-henry.md

 >
 > Thus, at any given point after B.E., option buyers will gain 10 less than stock investors, but significantly less risk

+## Early assignment, pin risk (module 5:2)
+early execute the contract with remaining time

+> stock @ 120, strike 110 expiring in a month
+> intrinsic value = 120 - 110 = 10
+> options's worth = 15 bcoz more time and intrinsic value
+> then, you can decide to close the contract early

+`pin risk` risk of option seller holding option that expires barely ITM as market closes

 ## volume, open interest, bid/ask spread (module 4:6)
 bid = buyer's voice